Rashad Fenton: College career

-Prior to his senior campaign the 2018 season, Fenton was named to Athlon Sports’ 2018 pre-season fourth-team All-SEC unit.
+Prior to his senior campaign the 2018 season, Fenton was named to Athlon Sports’ 2018 pre-season fourth-team All-Southeastern Conference (SEC) unit.
 During his senior season in 2018 he was generally considered the Gamecocks top cover corner.
 Fenton also split his season playing time at nickel and safety during the 2018 season while starting 12 of 13 games.
 Fenton recorded 34 tackles with 2.5 tackles for loss, six pass breakups, and 3 interception (tied for seventh in the SEC).
 In fact, Fenton had interceptions in three consecutive SEC games, picking off Georgia’s Jake Fromm, Vanderbilt’s Kyle Shurmur and Kentucky’s Terry Wilson.
 Fenton was nominated by his peers and received the “Unselfish Teammate Award” in 2018.